hamednourhani/Spitter/README.md

 Spitter
 =======

-Spitter app from Spring in Action book
+Spitter app from Spring in Action book plus some additions